Multidisciplinary Nature of Environmental Studies

 • Biology: It is a field of science that focuses on the study of living creatures.
 Their physical structure, chemical processes, molecular interactions, development, and evolution are all included.
 EVS is connected to biology since it is concerned with the natural environment of living creatures.

-• Chemistry: It is a field of science that examines chemicals and the components that makeup matter.
+• Chemistry: It is a field of science that examines chemicals and the components that make up matter.
 Understanding natural occurrences in EVS necessitates knowledge of chemistry.

 • Computers: As the world has progressed, computers have become a need for everyone.
 Computers are used by the Environmental Protection Agency to keep track of pollutants found in soil and water.

 • Geology: It is the study of physical structures and substances found on Earth, as well as their history and the processes that they go through.
-EVS is also concerned with the study of the earth and environment.
+EVS is also concerned with the study of the earth and the environment.

 • Economics: It is a field of study concerned with the production, consumption, and distribution of commodities and services.
-Various economic strategies have been established to preserve the environment from pollution, global warming, and climate change by evaluating and developing answers or cures for environmental concerns.
+Various economic strategies have been established to protect the environment from pollution, global warming, and climate change by evaluating and developing answers or cures for environmental concerns.

 • Physics: It is a field of science that examines energy and matter in space and time, as well as their interactions.
 Physics is concerned with energy conservation, atmospheric modelling, and many environmental concerns.